The HST-Hyperion Survey: Environmental Imprints on the Stellar-Mass Function at z~2.5: Data

 The COSMOS2020 photometry spans a wide wavelength range, from the far-ultraviolet (FUV) to the mid-infrared (MIR).
 While a more detailed summary of the instruments and bandpasses used in the catalog is provided in Table 1 of \citet{Weaver+22}, we briefly summarize the key data here.
 Space-based imaging includes FUV and near-ultraviolet (NUV) data from the Galaxy Evolution Explorer \citep[\emph{GALEX};][]{Zamojski+07}, optical data from the F814W band on \emph{HST}'s Advanced Camera for Surveys \citep[ACS;][]{Leauthaud+07}, and MIR data from channels 1-4 of the Infrared Array Camera (IRAC) aboard \emph{Spitzer} \citep{Ashby+13, Ashby+15, Ashby+18, Steinhardt+14}.
 Ground-based imaging includes NUV data from the $u$ and $u^*$ bands via the MegaCam instrument on the Canada-France-Hawai`i Telescope \citep[CFHT;][]{Laigle+16, Sawicki+19}, optical data from 7 broad-, 12 medium-, and 2 narrow-bands via Subaru/Suprime-Cam \citep{Taniguchi+07, Taniguchi+15}, optical data from the $grizy$ bands via Subaru/Hyper Suprime-Cam \citep{Aihara+19}, and near-infrared (NIR) data from the $YJHK_s$ broad-bands and $NB118$ narrow-band via the UltraVISTA survey \citep{McCracken+12, Moneti+23}.
 Astrometric measurements are taken from Gaia DR1 and DR2 \citep{Gaia+16, Gaia+18}.

-In the work that follows, we use flux densities for all bands where available, except for the \emph{HST}/ACS F814W band and \emph{Spitzer}/IRAC channels 3 and 4.
-Specifically, for a given band \texttt{XXXX}, we use the flux-density reported under \texttt{XXXX\_FLUX\_APER3} in the COSMOS2020 catalog and its associated error, which was derived using a $3"$-aperture in \texttt{SExtractor} \citep{Bertin+96}.
-For each source, an aperture-to-total flux correction using \texttt{total\_off3} is applied to the flux-density in all bands taken from ground-based observations.
-Finally, a foreground attenuation correction is applied using the extinction term \texttt{EBV\_MW}, along with a multiplicative band-dependent factor, as described in \citet{Laigle+16}.
+In this work we used flux densities for all bands where available, except for the \emph{HST}/ACS F814W band and \emph{Spitzer}/IRAC channels 3 and 4.
+Specifically, for a given band \texttt{XXXX}, we used the flux-density reported under \texttt{XXXX\_FLUX\_APER3} in the COSMOS2020 catalog and its associated error, which was derived using a $3"$ aperture in \texttt{SExtractor} \citep{Bertin+96}.
+For each source, an aperture-to-total flux correction using \texttt{total\_off3} was applied to the flux density in all bands taken from ground-based observations.
+Finally, a foreground attenuation correction was applied using the extinction term \texttt{EBV\_MW}, along with a multiplicative band-dependent factor, as described in \citet{Laigle+16}.

-We impose additional selection criteria to define our final sample of COSMOS2020 photometric sources.
-We limit our analysis to objects labeled as galaxies or X-ray sources in the COSMOS2020 catalog (\texttt{lp\_type} = 0 or 2), eliminating 39,653 sources.
-We further restrict the data to objects within the R.A. and decl. range of Hyperion, as determined in \citet{Cucciati+18} (see also Section \ref{Sect:GalEnvs}).
-After requiring $\rm 149.60^\circ \leq R.A. \leq 150.52^\circ$ and $\rm 1.74^\circ \leq decl. \leq 2.73^\circ$, we retain 498,273 objects.
-Finally, to ensure completeness, we impose a magnitude cut in the IRAC bands, requiring either $[3.6] \leq 24.8$ or $[4.5] \leq 24.8$, leaving 220,356 sources.
-We make no cut on redshift at this point as a Monte Carlo routine will be used later on with the reported COSMOS2020 redshift PDFs (see Section \ref{Sect:SMF}).
+We imposed additional selection criteria to define our final sample of COSMOS2020 photometric sources.
+We limited our analysis to objects labeled as galaxies or X-ray sources in the COSMOS2020 catalog (\texttt{lp\_type} = 0 or 2), eliminating 39,653 sources.
+We further restricted the data to objects within the R.A. and Dec.. range of Hyperion, as determined in \citet{Cucciati+18} (see also Section \ref{Sect:GalEnvs}).
+After requiring $\rm 149.60^\circ \leq R.A. \leq 150.52^\circ$ and $\rm 1.74^\circ \leq Dec. \leq 2.73^\circ$, we retained 498,273 objects.
+Finally, to ensure completeness, we imposed a magnitude cut in the IRAC bands, requiring either $[3.6] \leq 24.8$ or $[4.5] \leq 24.8$, leaving 220,356 sources.
+We made no cut on redshift at this point, as a Monte Carlo routine was used later on with the reported COSMOS2020 redshift PDFs (see Section \ref{Sect:SMF}).
 The redshift distribution of the remaining photometric sources is plotted in Figure \ref{Fig:C20p_zDist}.

-\subsection{Ground-Based Spectroscopy}
+\subsection{Ground-based spectroscopy}

-\subsubsection{Wide-Field Surveys}
+\subsubsection{Wide-field surveys}